TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 2) Name the project "cdeHostNetCore"
 >After a short time you will see a small project with a program.cs and the C-DEngine icon.
 3) Open the program.cs and make one change in line 36 by creating a new GUID with the GuidTool shipping with Visual Studio and pasting the guid in the line.
+4) run the project and look at the console output
+>If you see any error in the console, you most likely have a port conflict and something else already uses port 80.
+If so change line 39 and 43 to use any open

 ### Creating a Plugin
 ### Connecting to the cloud relay